-- 1. Each fiscal year, the Department shall provide to Class Counsel and the Monitor a detailed Yearly Work List of the access work that it proposes to engage in that fiscal year pursuant to the fourteen year timeline set forth in the Transition Plan.
-The Yearly Work List will also include: (a) any new proposed exceptions, pursuant to Section IV.D.2., and (b) any planned new parks and/or new construction (costing over \$500,000), pursuant to Section IV.M. - 2.
-The Monitor will review the Yearly Work List and within 30 days of receipt of the Yearly Work List will provide comments to the Parties concerning: (a) its conformance with the Parties' written agreements, and (b) its representing reasonable and consistent annual progress towards achieving the access improvements detailed in the Transition Plan and Trails Plan as set forth in the schedule pursuant to Section IV.A. - 3.
-The Department shall provide to Class Counsel and the Monitor semi-annual written reports of access work performed.
-The semi-annual report will also include: (a) any new proposed exception; (b) any new proposed Park Level changes, pursuant to Section IV.J; (c) any new parks and/or new construction (costing over \$500,000), pursuant to Section IV.M.; (d) any new complaints received regarding the maintenance of access features done pursuant to Section IV.O.; and (e) any access complaints received by the Department pursuant to Section IV.P.5.
+- 1. Each fiscal year, the Department shall provide to Class Counsel and the Monitor a detailed Yearly Work List of the access work that it proposes to engage in that fiscal year pursuant to the timeline set forth in the Transition Plan.
+The Yearly Work List will be provided in July of each year and will also include any significant developments that may cause delays or problems in timely completion of projects listed in the Yearly Work List and what efforts the Department has made or plans to make to mitigate the delays. - 2.
+The Department shall provide to Class Counsel and the Monitor semi-annual written reports in January and July of each year as to access work performed in the last six months.
+The semi-annual report will also include: (a) a spreadsheet showing cumulative progress towards programmatic access for each park level; (b) an assessment of the Department's progress in completing the Transition Plan items for each park level; (c) any new proposed exceptions, pursuant to Section IV.D.2.; (d) any new proposed Park Level changes, pursuant to Section IV.J; (e) any planned new parks and/or new construction (costing over \$500,000), pursuant to Section IV.M.; (f) any new complaints received regarding the maintenance of access features done pursuant to Section IV.O.; and (g) any access complaints received by the Department pursuant to Section IV.P.5. - 3.
+The Monitor will review (i) the Yearly Work List and (ii) the semi-annual reports' spreadsheet showing cumulative progress towards programmatic access and, within 30 days of receipt of the relevant document, will provide comments to the Parties concerning: (a) its conformance with the Parties' written agreements, and (b) its representing reasonable and consistent semi-annual progress towards achieving the access improvements detailed in the Transition Plan and Trails Plan as set forth in both the schedule pursuant to Section IV.A. and the Department's 2023 Proposed Work Plan Benchmarks, contained in Exhibit X. - 4.
+The Monitor shall perform spot-checks of 5% of the access improvement projects reported in the semi-annual reports to confirm the accuracy and comprehensiveness of the reports.
+The Monitor shall provide the Parties with semi-annual reports in June and December of each year as to the results of the spot-checks.

-- 4 The Monitor shall review the semi-annual reports and perform spot-checks of 5% of the access improvement projects reported in the semi-annual reports to confirm the accuracy and comprehensiveness of the reports.
-The Monitor shall provide the Parties with semi-annual reports as to the results of the spot-checks. - 5.
-Any objections that Plaintiffs may have to any of the reports (or the underlying information) provided pursuant to this Section must be provided in writing within 60 days of receipt by Class Counsel of those reports. - The Department will make its reasonable best efforts to make these reports 6. available in alternate formats upon request.
+- 5. The Department shall review the Monitor's semi-annual reports as to the result of the spot-checks and will provide, within 45 days of receipt of those reports, a written response to the Monitor and Class Counsel.
+That written response will address any concerns, questions, or recommendations raised by the Monitor in its spot-check semi-annual reports. - 6.
+Any objections that Plaintiffs may have to any of the reports (or the underlying information) provided pursuant to this Section must be provided in writing within 60 days of receipt by Class Counsel of those reports. - 7.
+The Department will make its reasonable best efforts to make these reports available in alternate formats upon request, consistent with 28 C.F.R. § 35.160.